Yamkela5/routes/README.md

 ## Steps that must be taken before running the app on your computer.

- - This is an express app so you need to install NodeJS.
+ - This is an express app so you need to install 'NodeJS'.
  - To check if you have NodeJS enter this command;
  *node -v* it should show the node version,if it doesn't then you'll have to install NodeJS.
  - Install *ExpressJS*